-Since first partnering with the U.S. Navy in early 2005 to provide tsunami relief in Indonesia, Project HOPE has participated in more than 30 humanitarian missions with the U.S. Navy and Air Force, sending more than 1,200 HOPE volunteers.
-These missions have
+Since partnering with the U.S. Navy in early 2005 to provide tsunami relief, Project HOPE has participated in 19 humanitarian assistance health education missions with nearly 1,000 HOPE volunteers.
+These missions have: